Water Saving Tips

 Before you can start saving water, you have to know how much you're using to do common, everyday activities.
-Each of us uses approximately 50 gallons of water each day.
+Every person uses approximately 50 gallons of water each day.
 Here's how quickly they add up:

-- If you remodel your bathroom, put in low water use (1.6 gal/flush) toilets.
+- If you remodel your bathroom, install low water use (1.6 gallon per flush) toilets.